 Siân is a member of two Assembly committees: the Climate Change, Environment and Rural Affairs Committee; and the Equality, Local Government and Communities Committee.She joined the Council, representing the Felinheli ward in 2008.
 She has held top positions on Gwynedd Council including Deputy Leader, Cabinet Member for Education, Lead Member for Children and Young People and Finance Portfolio Leader.

 Siân has followed a long and distinguished career in journalism.
 She started with the BBC in 1980 after completing a post-graduate diploma in journalism at Cardiff University.
 She has worked for ITV, Golwg, as a Press Officer and as a self-employed journalist/broadcaster/Public Relations consultant.

 Rhun ap Iorwerth

-Title: Shadow Cabinet Secretary for Health and Social Care
+Title: Shadow Cabinet Secretary for Health, Well-being and Sport

 Constituency: Ynys Môn

 Rhun ap Iorwerth was elected as Assembly Member for Ynys Môn in August 2013 in a landslide by-election victory.

 Brought up on the island, he was educated at Ysgol David Hughes, before graduating in Politics and Welsh at Cardiff University.
 He enjoyed a prolific career as a journalist with the BBC both as a presenter and Chief Political Correspondent.